Local Citation Software

 Even with robust local citation software, challenges will arise.
 Anticipating these obstacles and having strategies to address them will keep your program on track.

 High-volume management remains a challenge for businesses with many locations.
 If you manage dozens or hundreds of locations, manual oversight of each citation is impossible at scale.
 The solution is to lean heavily into automation features like bulk updates, scheduled audits, and automated correction workflows.
 Some enterprise-grade tools allow you to set rules that automatically correct certain types of errors, such as standardizing “Street” to “St.” across all listings.
+I worked with a property management company that had 400 locations; using rule-based automation, they reduced their citation management burden from four full-time employees to one part-time manager.

 Another common challenge is maintaining consistency during transition periods.
 When your business moves locations, changes phone numbers, or rebrands, old citations can persist for months or years, causing confusion.
 Use your software’s bulk update capability the moment you finalize new information, and continue monitoring for old data that needs correction.
 I recommend keeping a 90-day monitoring window after any major change to catch lingering inaccuracies.
+One client lost a quarter of their local traffic for six months after a move because they updated only Google Business Profile—their Yelp, Facebook, and BBB listings still showed the old address.

 Aggregator errors pose a special challenge.
 Data aggregators like Infogroup and Localeze act as central hubs that feed information to thousands of downstream directories.
 If an aggregator has incorrect data for your business, it can propagate errors widely before you even notice.
 Make sure your citation software addresses aggregator corrections specifically, as these have outsized impact on overall accuracy.
+I have seen a single aggregator correction resolve errors on 40+ downstream directories within two weeks.

 Search Engine Journal’s citations section regularly covers emerging challenges and solutions in local SEO, offering practical advice for staying ahead of algorithm updates and directory policy changes.
 Staying informed through reliable industry publications is part of effective ongoing management.

 Finally, internal resistance can slow adoption.
 Team members accustomed to manual processes may be skeptical of automation.
 Demonstrate the software’s value by running a side-by-side comparison: track the time required to manually update one location on ten directories versus using the software.
 The time savings are usually dramatic enough to win over skeptics.
+I have found that showing a two-minute software update versus a two-hour manual process typically converts even the most resistant team members within a single demonstration.

 Real-World Success Stories with Local Citation Software